benjie91/react-table-wrapper/README.md

 You can add the wrapper to a React component using 4 props:

 1.  tableId (string): Used as an HTML ID on the page to identify the table.
-Ensure that it is unique in the page.
+Ensure that it is unique on the page.
 2.  title (string): Used as the title that appears above at the top of the ReactTable.
 3.  headers (array): Used to create the table headers.
 4.  data (array): Used to create the table rows.